-A register of urban vacant and derelict sites surveyed by local authorities in the 2020 Scottish Vacant and Derelict Land Survey (SVDLS) is available.
-Not all authorities were able to complete a survey in 2020 due to COVID-19 pandemic related restrictions.
-Where a survey was not submitted the register reflects the 2019 survey return.
+A register of urban vacant and derelict sites surveyed by planning authorities in the 2021 Scottish Vacant and Derelict Land Survey (SVDLS) is available.
+Two authorities were unable to complete a survey in 2021 and the register reflects their 2019 survey returns.

 Please note that it is the local authorities who are the original data owners of information on individual sites.
 The information should not be used in such a way that would infringe copyright.
 Permission should be obtained from the relevant local authority before any such use.
 Contact details for each local authority are also available alongside the individual site information in the register.